Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: The Effect of Small Cycles on the Minimum Hamming Distance and the Free Hamming Distance

-The lemma is then proved by studying all possible cases in which a polynomial parity-check matrix can lead to a (scalar) parity-check that contains this this $2 \times 2$ (scalar) submatrix.
-The details are omitted. \end{proof}
+The lemma is then proved by studying all possible cases in which a polynomial parity-check matrix can lead to a (scalar) parity-check that contains this $2 \times 2$ (scalar) sub-matrix.
+The details are omitted. \end{IEEEproof}

+Note that in the above lemma some of the conditions were expressed in terms of a double cover of the relevant sub-matrices.
+In particular, the modified matrices are obtained by applying the following changes to the entries of the relevant sub-matrices